We look forward to working with you!

 We work tirelessly for our clients but rest is essential.

-- We build our work plan on your Project around a defined schedule and so we have specific Service Hours agreed with you in a Project Scope.
+- We build our work plan on your Project around a defined schedule and so we have specific Service Hours agreed upon with you in a Project Scope.

 - Work required urgently or Projects with Event Dates outside these standard hours attract a premium rate to reflect the greater cost and urgency needed.